jwinn03/vibe-spotify/README.md

 ## Development

 1. Clone this repository
-2. Run `npm install`
+2. Run `npm install` and `npm run compile`
 3. Open the project in VS Code
-4. Press F5 to start debugging
+5. Press F5 to start debugging

 ## License